This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \nabla\cdot\left(\rho c^{(p)}\Pi\theta\mathbf{v}\right) &= \rho c^{(p)}\theta\mathbf{v}\cdot\nabla\Pi + \Pi\nabla\cdot\left(\rho c^{(p)}\theta\mathbf{v}\right)\nonumber\\ \Leftrightarrow -\rho\mathbf{v}\cdot c^{(p)}\theta\nabla\Pi &= -\nabla\cdot\left(\rho c^{(p)}T\mathbf{v}\right) + c^{(p)}\Pi\nabla\cdot\left(\rho\theta\mathbf{v}\right)\nonumber\\ \Leftrightarrow -\rho\mathbf{v}\cdot c^{(p)}\theta\nabla\Pi &= -\nabla\cdot\left(\rho h\mathbf{v}\right) + c^{(p)}\Pi\nabla\cdot\left(\rho\theta\mathbf{v}\right)\ \end{align} \]

 with the specific enthalpy $h$.
-From this you can deduce:
+From this, one can read off:

-Now two more prognostic equations for $\Pi$ are derived.
-The local time derivation of Eq.
-(9.71) is in the adiabatic case
+Now two further prognostic equations for $\Pi$ are derived.
+The local time derivative of Eq.
+(9.71) reads, in the adiabatic case,

 \[ \begin{align} \frac{\partial\Pi}{\partial t} &= \frac{R_s}{c^{(V)}}\left(\frac{\rho R_s\theta}{p_0}\right)^{\frac{R_s}{c^{(V)}} - 1}\frac{\rho R_s\theta}{p_0}\left(\frac{1}{\theta}\frac{\partial\theta}{\partial t} + \frac{1}{\rho}\frac{\partial\rho}{\partial t}\right) = \frac{R_s}{c^{(V)}\theta\rho}\left(\frac{\rho R_s\theta}{p_0}\right)^{\frac{R_s}{c^{(V)}}}\left(\rho\frac{\partial\theta}{\partial t} + \theta\frac{\partial\rho}{\partial t}\right)\nonumber\\ &= \frac{R_s\Pi}{c^{(V)}\theta\rho}\left(\rho\frac{\partial\theta}{\partial t} + \theta\frac{\partial\rho}{\partial t}\right) = \frac{R_s\Pi}{c^{(V)}\theta\rho}\left(-\rho\mathbf{v}\cdot\nabla\theta - \theta\nabla\cdot\left(\rho\mathbf{v}\right)\right) = -\frac{R_s\Pi}{c^{(V)}\theta\rho}\nabla\cdot\left(\rho\theta\mathbf{v}\right). \end{align} \]